What Is Relational Trauma — And Why So Many Women Don't Know They Have It

 Author Bio

-Kathy Jaffe, LCSW is a therapist in Redlands helping women navagating anxiety, trauma, relationships, and midlife transitions.
+Kathy Jaffe, LCSW is a therapist in Redlands, CA specializing in work with women navigating anxiety, trauma, relationships, and midlife transitions.
 She sees clients in person at her Redlands office and via telehealth throughout California.
 Her approach draws on interpersonal neurobiology, somatic therapy, and mindfulness-based models including ACT and DBT-informed skills — and a deep belief that your system already knows how to heal.

 Next